 - Press your Enter key once.

-- Press Enter again if you want to add leading text where you can write in class name, topic, etc.
+- Press Enter again if you want to add leading text to write in the class name, topic, etc.

 - From the Insert tab, select Table.